mbdevpl/ingit/README.rst

 The actual implementation is here: `<ingit/main.py#L232>`_

-Therefore, executing ``ingit --predicate "'mytag' in tags" fetch`` results in the following predicate being applied:
+Therefore, executing ``ingit --predicate "'python' in tags" fetch`` results in the following predicate being applied:

 .. code:: python

-    lambda name, tags, path, remotes: ('mytag' in tags)
+    lambda name, tags, path, remotes: ('python' in tags)

-And thus only repositories that have ``'mytag'`` in their tags are fetched.
+And thus only repositories that have ``'python'`` in their tags are fetched.

 Configuration